By Erik Marcus

 Maximizing the Nutrition of Your Smoothies

-Since they’re made in a blender rather than a juicer, smoothies contain all the fiber of whatever fruit you’re using.
-It’s always smart to add a couple teaspoons of chia seeds to your smoothies.
-Chia seeds are full of omega 3s, which is an essential fat that’s abundant in only a few vegan foods.
+It’s smart to add a couple teaspoons of chia seeds to your smoothies before blending.
+Chia seeds contain loads of omega 3s, an essential fat that’s abundant in only a few vegan foods.

-Since fruit inevitably contains a lot of sugar, it makes sense for your vegan milk base to be unsweetened.
-You can find unsweetened soy milk in just about any supermarket.
+Since fruits contain a lot of sugar, it makes sense for your vegan milk choice to be unsweetened.
+Selecting soy or pea-based milks will add substantial protein to your smoothie.
+You can find unsweetened soy milk in any supermarket or natural food store.

-An increasingly popular variant of regular smoothies is a “green smoothie.”
-Spinach or kale are usually included in these smoothies, and some people will boost the chlorophyll content even further by adding spirulina or chlorella.
-I must warn you that, prepared ineptly, there is no beverage quite as vile as a green smoothie.
-But done right, it’s possible to get the kale and the sweetness of the fruit to balance nicely, so you’ve got something that’s fairly tasty.
-In any event, it’s hard to come up with a more hardcore health food than a green smoothie.
+An increasingly popular smoothie variation is a “green smoothie.”
+These smoothies usually include spinach or kale, and some people will boost the chlorophyll content even further by adding spirulina or chlorella.
+I must warn you that, prepared ineptly, no beverage tastes quite as vile as a green smoothie.
+But done right, it’s possible to get the slight bitterness of the greens to balance out the sweetness of the fruit, yielding an appealing flavor.
+In any event, you won’t find a more hardcore health food than a green smoothie.

 Ingredients: